 I’ve been Events Manager at Ukie since 2011, with a focus on developing the UK presence at international trade events, including gamescom and GDC.
 Prior to this I headed up the events at Barrington Harvey PR which lead me to being appointed Events Director for The Edinburgh Interactive Festival in 2011 & 2012, for which Ukie were a main partner and investor.
 Before being in the technology industry I worked for many years managing conferences, awards and dinners for the automotive industry.

 John Parry: Digital Marketing Apprentice

 I’ve always had a passion for marketing, with no prior experience in office environments, being able to take up an apprenticeship was the best way to get into the industry.
 Finding myself at UKIE last month, I couldn’t be happier.

-Leon Cliff: Member Relations Office
+Leon Cliff: Member Relations Officer